-aPHI-2063G World Religions 3
+World Religions 3

-PHI-2073G Chinese & Islamic 3
+Chinese & Islamic Philosophy 3

-Philosophy
+Introduction to Logic 3

-PHI-3023 Introduction to Logic 3
+Social Justice 3

-PHI-3033 Social Justice 3
+Philosophy of Religion 3

-PHI-3093 Philosophy of Religion 3
+Chinese & Islamic Philosophy Introduction to Logic Social Justice

 Pre-Law Philosophy Minor

 The Pre-Law Philosophy Minor is no longer available to students declaring a minor, beginning with the 2019-2020 Catalog.
 The minor will be removed from the Catalog, pending the graduation of all students currently in the program.